 19Try the street food.

 Let’s be honest: street food stalls are not winning any award for standard hygiene practices.
-But there’s no reason to completely avoid them either!
+But they have the most delicious way to peek into the local food culture.

 I’d say 80% of the times we get sick abroad is due to 2 things: 1) our bodies are not accustomed to the food 2) we don’t wash our hands.

-So next time don’t be afraid to try new flavors on the street.
-Just make sure you have done a smooth transition to your new country’s food, wash your hands beforehand and always pick the most stall with the biggest queue.
+Next time don’t be afraid to try new flavors on the street.
+Just make sure you have done a smooth transition to your new country’s food, wash your hands beforehand, and always pick the most stall with the biggest queue.
 Locals know what’s best.

 20Accessories can be key to a good travel experience.